ramon-victor/freegpt-webui/README.md

 - Stream mode not working properly.

 ## News 📢
-I have created a new version of FreeGPT WebUI using the [ChimeraGPT API](https://chimeragpt.adventblocks.cc/).
+I have created a new version of FreeGPT WebUI using the [NagaAI API](https://naga.ac/).
 <br>
 <br>
 This free API allows you to use various AI chat models, including <strong>GPT-4, GPT-4-32k, llama-2 and more.</strong> <br>
-Check out the project here: [FreeGPT WebUI - Chimera Version](https://github.com/ramonvc/freegpt-webui/tree/chimeragpt-version).
+Check out the project here: [FreeGPT WebUI - Naga Version](https://github.com/ramonvc/freegpt-webui/tree/naga-version).

 ## Project Hosting and Demonstration 🌐🚀
 The project is hosted on multiple platforms to be tested and modified.